 Environment: Studies in the Theory of Emotional Development (London: The Hogarth Press, 1965), pp. 140-52.

-The relevance of infancy for sexuality II: Separation and individuation
+The relevance of infancy for sexuality II: Separation and individuation perceive from very early the special relationship between mother and father, but that we know very little about it.1

 The role of the father in attachment and separation